UX-UI-Design-Lab/DH110-2021Spring/README.md

 ## UX Project
 ### Goal:
 You will define the design problem of the current system; conduct user research to discover user's unspoken needs; and propose the creative solution by an interactive prototype for the new system.
 Provide the evidence how/why the solution would work with your users.
-The design themes for 2021 Spring are about SENIOR and/or sharing knowledge of making.
+The design themes for 2021 Spring are about the senior citizens (older than 70yr) and/or sharing knowledge of making.

 ### Delieverable:
 #### One page web documentation with